 Advanced Choicescript

 A guide to more advanced features in the ChoiceScript programming language.
-Please post on the ChoiceScript google group if you have questions about this document.
+Please post on the ChoiceScript forum if you have questions about this document.

 Don’t Start Here!